udaykumar0515/Smart-Research-Assistant/README.md

 A revolutionary AI-powered research paper analysis platform that transforms how researchers interact with academic literature.
 Upload multiple papers, ask intelligent questions, and get comprehensive answers with proper citations and real-time updates.

+> **⚠️ Note: This is a frontend prototype/mockup demonstrating the user experience.
+All AI responses, paper processing, and backend functionality are simulated using mock data.**

 ![Landing Page](screenshots/01-landing-page.png)
 *Clean, modern interface for uploading research papers with drag-and-drop functionality*